Here are the 7 Not-So-Deadly Sins preventing you from a nomadic life

 Trust me when I say that nothing worthwhile will ever happen if you remain inside your comfort zone.
 As Albert Einstein once said, “The definition of insanity is doing the same thing over and over and expecting a different result.”
 Yet so many people live their lives this way.

-They go to jobs they hate so they can afford to buy more things they don’t need to impress people they don’t like, and expect something to change somewhere along their regular routine.
+They go to jobs they hate so they can afford to buy more things they don’t need to impress people they don’t

 Remember, you have so much to gain by giving it all up.
 Keep only the things that bring you joy and give away as much as you can.
 De-cluttering your life will also de-clutter your mind and bring you one step closer to your nomadic life.